 Seville is the capital of the autonomous region of Andalusia and one of the most popular tourist destinations in Spain.
 The city is located on the banks of the Guadalquivir River and offers an exciting mix of culture, tradition and modernity.
 Above all, the picturesque old town, in which most of the sights are located, shines with its historic buildings, the winding streets and the typical Andalusian flair.
 You can easily spend a week in Seville as there is so much to discover.
 I spent three full days in the city and had enough time to explore the main districts and attractions.
 In addition, you can explore Seville on foot, as the historic center is quite compact.
-Here are the the top 10 things do do in Seville:
+Check out the top 10 things to do in Seville.

 Right in the heart of Seville stands a palace out of 1001 Nights.
 The Alcazar served for centuries as a royal residence and was recognized in 1987 as a World Heritage Site.
 Also through the series “Game of Thrones”, the palace gained fame.
 It was used for the Water Gardens in the fictional city of Sunspear, seat of the House Martell and capital of Dorne.
 The highlights of the palace are undoubtedly its magnificent gardens.
 Other highlights in the Alcazar are the Patio de las Doncellas, the Palacio Gótico and the Galeria del Grutesco.
 In order to avoid queuing, you can buy the ticket online in advance.